MicrosoftDocs/entra-docs/docs/identity/authentication/howto-authentication-passwordless-faqs.md

 ### Why I am getting "NotAllowedError" in the browser, when registering FIDO2 keys?

 You will receive "NotAllowedError" from fido2 key registration page.
-This typically happens when user is in private (Incognito) window or using remote desktop where FIDO2 Private key access is not possible.
+This typically happens when an error occurs while Windows attempts a CTAP2 authenticatorMakeCredential operation against the security key.
+You will see more details in the Microsoft-Windows-WebAuthN/Operational event log.

 ## Prerequisites